-Welcome to our list of the best free games for children on both tablet and PC.
-These have all been carefully picked to make sure they are appropriate for kids.
+Welcome to our list of the best free games for kids on both tablet and PC.
+These free games have all been carefully picked to make sure they are appropriate for boys and girls.

 10 great children’s games for Android tablets and iPad

 These days, kids are more likely to first experience computing and gaming on a tablet than a home computer.
 To that end, our tablet selection skews a little younger.

 Everything on this list is rated 3+, according to Google, and should be safe for even very young children.
 However, Apple rates most of these games with a more conservative 4+, except for Super Stickman Golf and Spaceteam, which are 9+.
 The games are all simple to control, easy to get into, and fun to play.